Add budget to a campaign without relaunching it.

 Ended campaigns cannot be topped up.
 The safer path is to create or duplicate a campaign with a new end date and budget.

-AdFlint keeps campaign funding understandable: credits fund ad spend, plan limits control scale, and top-ups only increase a campaign after the user confirms the amount.
+AdFlint keeps campaign funding understandable: your card pays the platform directly, plan limits control scale, and top-ups only increase a campaign after the user confirms the amount.